coreruleset/go-ftw/README.md

       --fail-fast                              Fail on first failed test -f, --file string                            output file path for ftw tests.
 Prints to standard output by default.
-  -h, --help                                   help for run -i, --include string                         include only tests matching this Go regular expression (e.g. to include only tests beginning with "91", use "^91.*"). \nIf you want more permanent inclusion, check the 'include' option in the config file."
+  -h, --help                                   help for run -i, --include string                         include only tests matching this Go regular expression (e.g. to include only tests beginning with "91", use "^91.*").
+                                               If you want more permanent inclusion, check the 'include' option in the config file.
+  -T, --include-tags string                    include tests tagged with labels matching this Go regular expression (e.g. to include all tests being tagged with "cookie", use "^cookie$").
   -l, --log-file string                        path to log file to watch for WAF events
       --max-marker-log-lines int               maximum number of lines to search for a marker before aborting (default 500) --max-marker-retries int                 maximum number of times the search for log markers will be repeated.